raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Applying Security Schemes

-The **securedBy** attribute in the RAML document root can apply security schemes to every method of the API.
-All API methods, except those having their own securedBy attribute, can be authenticated by any of the specified security schemes.
+The **securedBy** node in the RAML document root can apply security schemes to every method of the API.
+All API methods, except those having their own securedBy node, can be authenticated by any of the specified security schemes.

 Applying a security scheme to a method overrides any security scheme applied to the API as a whole.
-To indicate that a method is protected using a specific security scheme, the method MUST be defined by using the **securedBy** attribute.
+To indicate that a method is protected using a specific security scheme, the method MUST be defined by using the **securedBy** node.

-The value assigned to the securedBy attribute MUST be a list of any of the security schemes previously defined in the **securitySchemes** property of RAML document root.
+The value assigned to the securedBy node MUST be a list of any of the security schemes previously defined in the **securitySchemes** node of RAML document root.

 ```yaml
 #%RAML 1.0